Sackler School of Medicine/New York State/American Program/Tel Aviv University

 - Because Systems are scheduled only annually, the student in this situation will find him/herself with time off from official study until beginning his/her remedial coursework with the class below.
 The status of a student in this situation is termed “extended study.

-- A student with a single course, Block or System, failure may be required to repeat the entire academic year if their performance in other courses, Blocks or Systems, has been uniformly poor (grades 60-70%).
+- In addition: a student with a single course, Block or System, failure may be required to repeat the entire academic year if their performance in other courses, Blocks or Systems, has been uniformly poor (grades 60-70%).

 - Mandatory Curricular Activities: Attendance is required at mandatory curricular events without exception.